 It is common to feel some denial, but the sooner you accept your health condition, the better.
 Unless you make some changes in your life, you are at high risk for more problems.
 At first, it may be hard for you to face making lifestyle changes.
 Your family and friends can work with you to help make these changes easier.

 Feeling sad or overwhelmed at times is a normal part of life.
 But if sad feelings persist, you may be clinically depressed.
-Call your doctor if you:
+Call your healthcare provider if you:

 Lose interest in food, sex, or other things that you enjoy